WRI-Cities/static-GTFS-manager/README.md

 ### Running with Python3 on a Windows OS
 See on the project wiki: [Running on Windows OS with Python 3](https://github.com/WRI-Cities/static-GTFS-manager/wiki/Running-on-Windows-OS-with-Python-3)

+### Running in Docker with Compose
+Check out the repo and run

+    docker-compose up

 ----

 ## Changing the password